 Locrian is an odd sound all around and isn't use that much.

-It’s widely accepted that the melodic minor scale doesn’t really have avoid notes.
+It’s widely accepted that the modes of the melodic minor scale don't really have avoid notes.
 While I’m not sure that’s totally true, as there are dissonances to work around (the 6th should be handled carefully, for example), they are not nearly as dissonant as those in the major scale.